-Yellowstone National Park spans an area of 3,468.4 square miles, comprising lakes, canyons, rivers and mountain ranges.Yellowstone Lake is one of the largest high-elevation lakes in North America and is centered over the Yellowstone Caldera, the largest supervolcano on the continent.
-The caldera is considered an active volcano.
-It has erupted with tremendous force several times in the last two million years.
-Half of the world's geothermal features are in Yellowstone, fueled by this ongoing volcanism.
+Yellowstone Lake is one of the largest high-elevation lakes in North America and is centered over the Yellowstone Caldera, the largest supervolcano on the continent.
+This caldera is considered an active volcano and has erupted with tremendous force several times in the last two million years.
+Fueled by this ongoing volcanism, half of the world's geothermal features are in Yellowstone.
 Lava flows and rocks from volcanic eruptions cover most of the land area of Yellowstone.